 We also offer Coming of Age–a year-long small group program that marks the transition from childhood to youth.
 It deepens participants understanding of Unitarian Universalism and fosters the ability to explore and articulate one’s own set of spiritual beliefs.
-In order to shift from 7th-8th graders to 8th-9th graders doing the program, Coming of Age will next be offered in 2020-21.
+We hope to offer a modified and abbreviated outdoor-based Coming of Age possibly in the spring of 2022 for 9th and 10th graders.

 Special programming occurs on a regular basis–including some beloved traditions like the March Mystery Madness, where adults kids are paired as mystery buddies for several Sundays, exchanging notes (emails during COVID 19) and clues–culminating with a Big Reveal celebration.
 We value other multigenerational activities too–including 5 or 6 multigenerational Sunday worship services during the year, where worship is a bit more participatory and engaging and we design the entire service and the program with all ages in mind.